diegoValhalla/valhalla-dot-files/README.md

 Valhalla dot-files
 ==================

+**NOTE**: This dot files only supports Vim 7.3.584 or earlier.
+In [Valloric/YouCompleteMe][] you can find more details about installing a new version.

 This is my collection of dot files.
 It includes some configuration files for tmux and also for vim.
 It is strongly based on [magic-dot-files][] and [vim-valloric-colorscheme][] for color scheme.